- Products & Solutions

 Some of the things that a company could do include:

 On processes producing hexavalent chromium above the PEL of 5 µg/m3, engineering controls must be implemented.
-Engineering controls have to be in place and running by May 31, 2010.
-Until then respiratory protection is mandatory until engineering controls are implemented.
+Until engineering controls are implemented, respiratory protection should be used mandatory.
 Please note that rotation of employees to different jobs to achieve compliance is not permitted by OSHA.

 Welding and thermal spraying can produce significant hexavalent chromium emissions.
 The amount of hexavalent chromium in the fume may be impacted by: